Early Modern Nottingham (1500 – 1799)

 14 July 1793

-George Green, a mathematical genius much admired by Albert Einstein, was born to a Nottingham miller, Green’s work was the beginning of modern mathematical physics
+George Green, a mathematical genius much admired by Albert Einstein, was born to a miller in Sneinton, Nottingham.
+Green’s work was the beginning of modern mathematical physics.

 April 1796